TABLE OF CONTENTS

 1. Anyone can enter via their unique link (Recommended for public events)

-In this event entry, people can enter the event without having to plugin Verification Code/ OTP(One Time Password) or having to sign in.
+In this event entry, people can enter the event without plugging Verification Code/ OTP(One Time Password) or having to sign in.
 The unique event access link will be sent to the email inbox provided by the registrant.

 Use the same to verify the registrant's identity.